 The entire point of a wrecking ball is to knock things over.
 To do this, the wrecking ball must apply force to the structure it is trying to destroy.
 To create the amount of force necessary, the crane operator needs to create a lot of momentum.
 As momentum increases, force increases.

 Momentum is a function of mass and velocity and can be calculated as:

 Since the mass of the weight of the wrecking ball is constant, the velocity of the weight as it swings must be increased if momentum is going to be increased.
 In our pendulum discussion, we learned that the released weight increases in velocity as it nears the bottom of the pendulum arc.
 If the weight gains velocity as it falls, then to increase the velocity, the distance the weight falls must increase.
 This means the weight needs to be released from a higher point.

 If the peak velocity is more when the weight is released from a higher point, then the momentum of that weight increases, as well.
 Therefore, the force of the weight hitting a structure increases.
 This means the destructive power of the wrecking ball should then be more when the weight is released from a higher point.

 The Wrecking Ball Physics Experiment

 If the theory above is true, the crane operator controlling the wrecking ball should be able to control the force of the wrecking ball by changing the height from where the ball is “released” or from the top of the arc of the swing.
-This can be tested quite simply using children’s blocks or Legos and some household materials.
+This wrecking ball physics can be tested quite simply using children’s blocks or Legos and some household materials.
 We used a wooden building set, as pictured below.

-Spielgaben educational toy sets are perfect for this physics experiment.
-The Spielgaben Complete Package has everything you need.
 First, create a pendulum to simulate a wrecking ball.
 Then, stack blocks as a structure that the “wrecking ball” can hit.
-Set sticks in the Spielgaben peg board as marks to determine two heights from where the ball is to be released.
+We used a Spielgaben wooden block set and used the pegboard pegs to mark the heights from where the ball is to be released.